Generalized Simplicial Attention Neural Networks: Introduction

 \section{Introduction}

 Over the past few years, the rapid and expansive evolution of deep learning techniques has significantly enhanced the state-of-the-art in numerous learning tasks.
-From Feed-Forward \cite{goodfellow2016deep} to Transformer \cite{vaswani2017attention}, via Convolutional \cite{lecun2015deep} and Recurrent \cite{rumelhart1985learning} Neural Networks, increasingly sophisticated architectures have driven substantial advancements from both theoretical and practical standpoints.
 In today's world, data defined on irregular domains (e.g., graphs) are ubiquitous, with applications spanning social networks, recommender systems, cybersecurity, sensor networks, and natural language processing.
-Since their introduction \cite{scarselli2008graph,gori2005new}, Graph Neural Networks (GNNs) have demonstrated remarkable results in learning tasks involving data defined over a graph domain.
-Here, the versatility of neural networks is combined with prior knowledge about data relationships, expressed in terms of graph topology.
-The literature on GNNs is extensive, with various approaches explored, primarily grouped into spectral \cite{Bruna19,kipf2016semi} and non-spectral methods \cite{hamilton2017inductive, DuvenaudMABHAA15,GNNGama}.
-In a nutshell, the idea is to learn from data defined over graphs by computing a principled representation of node features through local aggregation with the information gathered from neighbors, defined by the underlying graph topology.
-This simple yet powerful concept has led to exceptional performance in many tasks such as node or graph classification \cite{kipf2016semi},\cite{ velivckovic2017graph},\cite{ hamilton2017inductive} and link prediction \cite{zhang2018link}, to name a few.
+Since their introduction \cite{scarselli2008graph,gori2005new,kipf2016semi,Bruna19,hamilton2017inductive,DuvenaudMABHAA15,GNNGama,gilmer2017neural}, Graph Neural Networks (GNNs) have exhibited remarkable results in learning tasks from data defined over a graph domain.
+In that case, the versatility of neural networks is combined with prior knowledge about pairwise relations between the data, expressed in terms of graph topology.
+In a nutshell, the idea is to learn from data defined over graphs by computing a principled representation of node features through local weighted aggregation of the information gathered from neighbor nodes, as defined by the underlying graph topology.
 At the same time, the introduction of attention mechanisms has significantly enhanced the performance of deep learning techniques.
 Initially introduced to handle sequence-based tasks \cite{bahdanau2014neural},\cite{ gehring2016convolutional}, these mechanisms allow for variable-sized inputs and focus on the most relevant parts of them.
-Attention-based models (including Transformers) have a wide range of applications, from learning sentence representations \cite{Lin19} to machine translation \cite{bahdanau2014neural}, from machine reading \cite{Cheng20} to multi-label image classification \cite{Chen19}, achieving state-of-the-art results in many of these tasks.
+Attention-based models (including Transformers) have a wide range of applications, from learning sentence representations \cite{Lin19} to machine translation \cite{bahdanau2014neural}, achieving state-of-the-art results in many of these tasks.